Roryrai/RaceManager/README.md

 You will need a file called credentials.json placed in the same directory as race.py.
 I got mine from the Google sheets quickstart app but I'm not totally sure if it contains sensitive information in it anywhere so it's not in the repository.
 I suspect there's a better way to go about this part but I don't really understand what's actually going on.

+You will also need the Google API libraries for Python.
+I followed the instructions here: https://developers.google.com/sheets/api/quickstart/python, you can follow this up through step 2 and you should be good.
+Following this will also give you a credentials.json file.

 # Usage
 Currently there is only basic command line functionality.
 Launch via CLI and follow the prompts.